a00908270/masterthesis/thesis.md

 | vinnsl-storage-service | https://github.com/a00908270/vinnsl-storage-service |
 | vinnsl-nn-worker       | https://github.com/a00908270/vinnsl-nn-worker       |

-The *ViNNSL* XSD schema specified in \cite{kopica_2015} including (generated) examples is released on GitHub with permission from Dipl.-Ing.
+The *ViNNSL* XSD schema, specified in \cite{kopica_2015}, including (generated) examples, is released on GitHub with permission from Dipl.-Ing.
 Thomas Kopica.
 JAXB class generation of the XML files is already included in the release with the intention of making it easier to include *ViNNSL* into new services.

 | Name          | Repository Link                            |
 | ------------- | ------------------------------------------ |